 Pension planning essentially works by saving up sums of money over the years so that you have a lump sum available at your retirement age.
 The best pension plan will be one which provides adequate money at Maturity to sustain your needs after the retirement age.
 Every pension plan has a different set of benefits and hence, offers varied advantages and disadvantages.

-One of the best pension plans out there ensures that your employer adds equal sum of money as you into the pension fund.
+- One of the best pension plans out there ensures that your employer adds an equal sum of money as you into the pension fund.
 This works as an added benefit.

-Private sector pension planning involves compulsory purchase of annuities.
+- Private sector pension planning involves the compulsory purchase of annuities.
 If these don’t offer sufficient returns, your savings may not be very beneficial.

 It is important to look through the advantages and disadvantages of different types of pension planning to arrive at the best pension plan for you.
 The savings at your retirement age will depend largely on the premiums you pay today.
 So it is important to ask yourself how much you afford to give towards your pension planning.
 The best pension plan will be one which makes optimal use of your current income to provide for you after your retirement age.

 In the private sector, the government’s National Pension Scheme is a pension plan for all citizens, including those who work in the private sector.
-But this pension planning also involves buying the Annuity insurance from an insurance company.
-To get the best pension plan, one needs to compare the benefits offered by different Annuity Plans in the market.
+But this pension planning also involves buying annuity insurance from an insurance company.
+To get the best pension plan, one needs to compare the benefits offered by different annuity plans in the market.
 Will you get returns on the savings and how much are they?
 Do you get paid back through your lifetime or only after passing your retirement age?

 At the end of the day, pension planning is all about removing the stress of how you will sustain yourself after the retirement age.
 A plan which is able to provide regular and adequate income after the retirement age is, thus, the best pension plan.
 At the same time, it is always wise to see how your savings can further enhance your finances today.
 With such considerations, it is likely that you are able to find the best pension plan in the market for you!